Goodnight Gracie: Plot

 In the meantime, Phil's mother left gifts with attached notes for Phil and her grandkids, Haley (Sarah Hyland), Alex (Ariel Winter) and Luke (Nolan Gould).
-In Phil's letter she writes about the last thing she would want him to do for her, which is to set up his father, Frank (Fred Willard), with Annie Fitzsimmons, a woman who is a neighbor of them so he will not be alone.
+In Phil's letter, she writes about the last thing she would want him to do for her, which is to set up his father, Frank (Fred Willard), with Annie Fitzsimmons, a woman who is a neighbor of theirs, so he will not be alone.
 Phil does not like the idea at all, but Claire (Julie Bowen) says that he has to honor his mother's wish, especially since it is her last one.
-As they arrive to the woman's house, a man answers the door and Claire is left stunned; she then pretends to be selling vacuum cleaners.
-Later, Cam shares his gossips with Phil and Claire and it is revealed that the man who answered the door earlier was not the woman's boyfriend but in fact her brother.
+As they arrive at the woman's house, a man answers the door, and Claire is left stunned; she then pretends to be selling vacuum cleaners.
+Later, Cam shares his gossip with Phil and Claire, and it is revealed that the man who answered the door earlier was not the woman's boyfriend but in fact her brother.
 Consequently, Phil heads over to her house with the offer, but it is unknown whether the woman accepted it or not.

-Haley's letter was accompanied by a necklace, Luke's by a pocket watch and Alex's by a lighter with a note saying "this is a lighter."
+Haley's letter was accompanied by a necklace, Luke's by a pocket watch, and Alex's by a lighter with a note saying "this is a lighter."
 Alex, who was very close to her grandmother, is hurt by the seemingly shallow gift.
 Alex asks Frank about the note, and he notices it is in fact a letter which, in the humid environment in Florida, has become stuck together.
 In the letter, Gracie tells the story of how she got a hold of the lighter (by stealing it from her favorite actor, Paul Newman, who ate at the restaurant where she was then waitressing) and encourages Alex to "break the rules" sometimes (which she does by setting off fireworks during the funeral even though the memorial service guide specifically asked them to do otherwise).